AschPlatform/asch-docs-site/source/en/help/index.md

 # 4 What language is used to develop Asch?

 Asch platform is developed by Node.js language.
 There are some underlying developed modules with C or C++ language.
-If there are bottlenecks in performance, you can use C or C ++ to modularize it at all.
+If the bottlenecks in performance present, we can use C or C ++ to modularize it at all.

-If you want to develop Asch platform itself, Node.js is the necessary skill, follow-up to add  SDK of mainstream development language like java, python, php, Go etc.
+If you want to develop Asch platform, Node.js is the necessary skill.
+We will  add more languages’ SDK,  such as java, python, php, and Go.

 # 5 What frameworks does Asch use?

 Asch itself is a framework that is easy for users to develop Dapp of blockchain-level.
 Because it is developed by Node.
-Js, some existing modules are using, such as express.
+Js, some existing modules are used, such as express.

 # 6 What features does Asch have?

 1. Support side-chain (cross-chain).
 Store Dapp data in the side-chain, and then the main chain data will not swell too fast.
 2. Advantages of Node.JS language.
 3. Storage block data of relational database to reduce the difficulty of Dapp development
 4. The speed of block production is fast.
-Produce a block in every 10 seconds and confirm it fast.
+Producing one block per 10 seconds and confirming it fast.
 5. There will be no bifurcation.
 6. Safe sandbox isolation mechanism

 # 7 Why will Asch not bifurcate?

-Asch system uses consensus which is based on DPOS,the delegate election system,but on the bottom half of the algorithm we use a optimized and variant PBFT algorithm.This algorithm can achieve the consistency of the loyal nodes by the time complexity of O(n ^ 2) and message complexity of O(1) at t<n/3 to prevent bifurcation,in the equation t presents the number of the Byzantine Failures nodes(any possible problems like network latency,system crash,vicious attack and so on), n presents the number of all nodes.
+Asch system uses consensus which is based on DPOS,the delegate election system,but on the bottom half of the algorithm .we use a optimized and variant PBFT algorithm.This algorithm can achieve the consistency of the loyal nodes by the time complexity of O(n ^ 2) and message complexity of O(1) at t<n/3 to prevent bifurcation,in the equation t presents the number of the Byzantine Failures nodes(any possible problems like network latency,system crash,vicious attack and so on),n presents the number of all nodes.

 # 8 Can Asch be mined?

-Asch uses a non-Pow algorithm, so it can not be mined.
+Asch uses a non-Pow algorithm, so it  can’t be mined.
 But it can be used to obtain the benefit forging by delegators.

 Asch use AC1.0 consensus algorithm(a optimized dpos with pbft algorithm),ensure the output of blocks through the delegate system.

 Everyone can register to be a delegate,everyone can vote for any delegate,but only the top 101 delegates who get the most votes can forge blocks(accounting).Now delegate can get 3.5 XAS as reward for forging one block,and each block takes 10 seconds to be forged.

-# 9 How many are the initial circulations of Asch?
+# 9 How much is the initial circulation of Asch?

 Asch's initial circulation is 100 million.
 For details, see the Asch ICO scheme.